 New York, NY 10003

 Official transcripts from your university may also be emailed to firstname.lastname@example.org.

 Yes!
-If you an NYU student, please make an appointment to talk to your advisor about taking courses over the summer prior to applying.
+If you are an NYU student, please make an appointment to talk to your advisor about taking courses over the summer prior to applying.
 If you are an international student, please contact your advisor about the possibility of extending your visa status.

-If you a visiting student you are also welcome to apply!
+If you are a visiting student you are also welcome to apply!
 Please note that if you decide to participate the only classes available are undergraduate courses, and you would still be responsible for all associated program fees, tuition costs, housing, etc.

 If you would like an official transcript once you have completed the program, you must submit a transcript request to the Office of the University Registrar.
 The Transcript Request form is available on the NYU Office of the Registrar's website.